hlascelles/karina_personal_website/_posts/kitchen/2016-01-01-courgette-fritters.md

 * Start boiling baby potatoes.
 * Grate the courgettes and place them in a bowl.
 * Finely chop the onion and herbs.
 * Place a new large bowl onto a kitchen scale.
 Transfer grated courgettes into a new bowl by hand, squeezing juice out of each handful.
 You must have a dry looking pile of courgettes in the new bowl.
 Note how many grams of dry courgettes you have.
+Separately, add a pinch of salt to the resulting courgette juice and enjoy the drink.
 * Add 10% of flour by weight (10g of flour for every 100g of courgettes).
 * Add chopped onion, herbs, coriander, chilli powder and salt to the courgettes.
 Mix well.
 Crumble in the feta and mix it in gently.
 * Pre-heat a non-stick pan with olive oil.